-2. Remove the final gear case guard by removing the bolts.
+2. Remove the engine guard and the final gear case guard by removing the bolts.

+- 1. Engine guard

+- 2. Final gear case guard

+- 3. Bolt

-- 1. Final gear case guard - 2.
-Bolt - 3.
-Place an oil pan under the final gear case to collect the used oil. - 4.
+- 3. Place an oil pan under the final gear case to collect the used oil. - 4.
 Remove the final gear oil filler bolt and the final gear oil drain bolt to drain the oil from the final gear case.